arkansoap/Memoire-M1/Notes_Rappels_Cours/remedies.md

 > Find the point on the ROC curve that is closest (i.e., the shortest distance) to the perfect model (with 100 % sensitivity and 100 % speciﬁcity)
 - use of Youden's J index ???
 > (see Sect.
-11.2), which measures the proportion of correctly predicted samples for both the event and nonevent groups.
-This index can be computed for each cutoﬀ that is used to create the ROC curve.
+11.2), which measures the proportion of correctly predicted samples

-Use a cutoff of 0,064 ?? (am i talking of cuttoff in my spotify works?)

-## 16.5: Adjusting Prior probabilities
+## Adjusting Prior probabilities

-Did i confuse beetween prior probabilities and alternate cutoffs?
-I'm a bit lost... i remember Mr Piller called it prior sample what it seems to be alternate cuttoff (i have to check it!!)

-What does it means?
-It's not 50% as default
+Weiss and Provost (2001a) suggest that priors that reﬂect the natural class imbalance will materially bias predictions to the majority class.
+Using more balanced priors or a balanced training set may help deal with a class imbalance.

+Many interrogations about it ???

 > Unless speciﬁed manually, these models typically derive the value of the priors from the training data.

-prior ou prior probabilities?

 > Using more balanced priors or a balanced training set may help deal with a class imbalance.

-here i understand the prior is the repartition (allocation) of the sample.

 > For the insurance data, the priors are 6 % and 94 % for the insured and uninsured, respectively.

-I'm confused... priors probabilities or distribution.

 > For example, new priors of 60 % for the insured and 40 % for the uninsured in the FDA model increase the probability of having insurance signiﬁcantly.

-## 16.6: Unequal Case Weights :
+## Unequal Case Weights :

 For many predictive models of classification, this technic is possible.

 > One approach to rebalancing the training set would be to increase the weights for the samples in the minority classes (Ting 2002).

-To illustrate :
+To illustrate : (seems to be close to oversampling)

 >  can be interpreted as having identical duplicate data points with the exact same predictor values

-#### 16.7: Sampling Methods
+## Sampling Methods

 Very similar than case weights

-- With a priori knowledge of a class imbalance :
+- With a priori knowledge of a class imbalance (?):

 >  to select a training set sample to have roughly equal event rates during the initial data collection.